meteor/meteor/content/deployment.md

 2. **Staging.** An intermediate environment that is similar to production, but not visible to users of the application.
 Can be used for testing and QA.
 3. **Production.** The real deployment of your app that your customers are currently using.

 The idea of the staging environment is to provide a non-user-visible test environment that is as close as possible to production in terms of infrastructure.
-It's common for issues to appear with new code on the production infrastructure that just don't happen in a development environment.
+It's common for issues to appear with new code on the production infrastructure that don't happen in a development environment.
 A very simple example is issues that involve latency between the client and server---connecting to a local development server with tiny latencies, you just may never see such an issue.

 For this reason, developers tend to try and get staging as close as possible to production.
 This means that all the steps we outline below about production deployment, should, if possible, also be followed for your staging server.